dannfrd/fire_detection_app/README.md

 This mobile application is designed to work in conjunction with ESP32 hardware sensors to provide real-time fire detection capabilities.
 The app receives sensor data and provides immediate alerts and monitoring features for fire safety management.

+**Academic Project**: This application was developed as part of an Internet of Things (IoT) course project, focusing on practical implementation of IoT concepts in fire detection and monitoring systems.

 ## ✨ Features

 - 🔥 Real-time fire detection monitoring